andy-byers/CalicoDB/doc/design.md

 Each pointer map page holds `kPageSize / 5` entries: one for each of the `kPageSize / 5` pages directly following it.
 Every other pointer map page is located on the page following the last page referenced by the previous pointer map page.

+### Schema
+The schema is used to keep track of all trees in the database.
+It is represented on disk by the tree rooted on the first database page.
+This tree, the schema tree, is created when the database itself is created, and can never be dropped.
+It stores the name and root page ID of every other tree, as well as other per-tree attributes.

 ### WAL

 #### WAL file